 For more than 20 years, Capozzola has taught U.S. history at MIT.
 He graduated from Harvard College and completed his Ph.D. at Columbia University in 2002.
 At MIT, he teaches courses in political and legal history, war and the military, and the history of international migration.
 From 2015-17 he served as the Secretary of the Faculty, and in 2018 was named a MacVicar Faculty Fellow, MIT’s highest honor for undergraduate teaching.

 His research interests are in the history of citizenship, war, and the military in modern American history.
-His first book, Uncle Sam Wants You: World War I and the Making of the Modern American Citizen (Oxford University Press, 2008), examines the relationship between citizens, voluntary associations, and the federal government during World War I. Uncle Sam Wants You won the Lois P. Rudnick Book Prize of the New England American Studies Association.
+He is the author of two books, Uncle Sam Wants You: World War I and the Making of the Modern American Citizen (Oxford University Press, 2008), and Bound by War: How the United States and the Philippines Built America’s First Pacific Century (Basic Books, 2020).

 Professor Capozzola is also active in public history.
 He is Co-Curator of “The Volunteers: Americans Join World War I, 1914-1919,” Academic Adviser for the Filipino Veterans Recognition and Education Project, and a co-author of its digital exhibition, “Under One Flag: America’s Broken Promise to the Philippines.”
 He was recently appointed to the Citizens Coinage Advisory Committee, a federal committee that advises the U.S. Treasury Department on coins and medals issued by the U.S. Mint.

 Since 2011, he has been a Distinguished Lecturer of the Organization of American Historians and has appeared on American Experience, CSPAN, History, History Detectives, and Who Do You Think You Are?
 A former middle school history teacher, he works closely with secondary school instructors, and served from 2014 to 2017 on the Development Committee for the College Board Advanced Placement exam in U.S. History.